 Individually arranged participation in the work at an institution engaged in sport management, such as youth, scholastic, collegiate, minor and major professional sport organization.

-Prerequisites: SMGT 101 or SMGT 210.
-Graded: S/U. (2-4 sem. hrs.)
+SMGT 101 or SMGT 210 and permission of instructor

 SMGT 310.
 Organizational Leadership and Management in Sport